 Part-time students on courses that last at least one year and do not take more than twice as long to complete as an equivalent full-time course are eligible to receive this fund.

-Please contact Student Money Advice by making an enquiry to email@example.com or call into the Student Money drop in at Luton or Bedford.
-Enquiries can also be made to SID Student Information Desk.
+Please contact Student Money Advice by making an enquiry to email@example.com or log a SiD enquiry.
+Currently there are no Student Money drop in sessions.

 T: 01582 489078